makoetting/github-trello/README.md

 This will move card #124 to the "doing" list.

 ```
-git commit -m 'Added a few more tests per 124'
+git commit -m 'Added a few more tests card 124'
 ```
 This will add a message to card #124 but nothing more (as it is already in "Doing")